dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.md

   * Allows for reading kernel panics logs when kernel panics occur
 * **PowerTimeoutKernelPanic**: YES
   * Helps fix kernel panics relating to power changes with Apple drivers in macOS Catalina, most notably with digital audio.
+* **SetApfsTrimTimeout**: `-1`
+  * Sets trim timeout in microseconds for APFS filesystems on SSDs, only applicable for macOS 10.14 and newer with problematic SSDs.
 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://dortania.github.io/OpenCore-Post-Install/usb/) when possible.